karlfun/atlastravel.github.io/index.md

-The foundation is a Topeka-based organization established in 2024 to support academic study abroad through travel scholarships to eligible Shawnee County Students.
+Atlas Travel Foundation is a Topeka-based nonprofit organization established in 2024 to support academic study abroad through travel scholarships to eligible Shawnee County Students.